Ladbon/Ladbon-LadbonLocalAI/README.md

    python gui_app.py
    ```

-### Option 2: Run Executable
+### Option 3: Portable Executable

-1. Download the latest release from the Releases page
+1. Download the standalone executable (`Ladbon AI Desktop.exe`) from the Releases page
-2. Extract the ZIP file
+2. Create a folder where you want to run the application
+3. Create `docs` and `img` subfolders in the same location
-3. Run `Ladbon AI Desktop.exe`
+4. Run `Ladbon AI Desktop.exe`

 ## Usage